How to Choose Your Cruise: Antarctica

 Next, you’ll visit the Antarctic Peninsula and South Shetlands.
 No matter your actual route, they offer enough dazzling landscapes and wondrous wildlife to fill your Insta feed for a lifetime.
 Not to mention ancient whaling stations, historical “heritage huts,” and international research bases.
 You’ll visit islands overrun with colonies of gentoo, Adélie, or chinstrap penguins and scattered with hulking seals and sea lions.
 Or bays where you can catch humpbacks performing their primordial ocean rituals.
 Or an eerie one time whaling island called Deception, which is an active volcano that erupted as recently as 1970.
 Hop aboard daily Zodiac excursions led by naturalist experts to cruise these waters and explore these shores.
 After you depart, it may take months before you can wipe the smile from your face.

-South Georgia and the Falkland Islands: Exploring Beyond the Continent
+South Georgia and the Falkland Islands: Exploring beyond the continent

-In a Nutshell: South Georgia Island, the Galapagos of Antarctica, and a chance to walk in the shoes of legendary British explorer Ernest Shackleton.
+In a nutshell: South Georgia Island, the Galapagos of Antarctica, and a chance to walk in the shoes of legendary British explorer Ernest Shackleton.

-What You’ll See: Inspired by the adventures of Shackleton?
+What you’ll see: Inspired by the adventures of Shackleton?
 You can walk in the footsteps of the legendary British explorer by extending your Antarctic Peninsula itinerary to include South Georgia Island, where he and the crew of the Endurance were saved after his ill-fated 1914-1916 expedition.
 Visit the museum that commemorates that fabled mission and the memorial that marks Shackleton’s final resting place.
 And marvel at his unmatched tenacity in saving every member of his team after being shipwrecked for 18 months.

 Beyond penguins, South Georgia is home to the sedan-sized southern elephant seal, the largest seal species in the world; Antarctic fur seals; and the wandering albatross, which glides majestically on frequent gusts of wind.
-At the height of breeding season, South Georgia is believed to have more wildlife per square foot than anywhere else on earth!
-No wonder this mountainous, fjord-laced island, marked by sharp, 9,000-foot peaks and 160 glaciers, is considered “the Galapagos of the Poles.”
+At the height of breeding season, South Georgia is thought to have more wildlife per square foot than anywhere else on Earth.
+No wonder this mountainous, fjord-laced island, marked by sharp, 9,000-foot peaks and 160 glaciers, is considered the “Galapagos of the Poles.”

-Antarctica Bridge: Skip the Drake Passage
+Antarctica Bridge: Skipping the Drake Passage

-In a Nutshell: Pressed for time?
+In a nutshell: Pressed for time?
 Not a fan of the “Drake Shake” experience?

 The arrival on an Antarctic Airways specially adapted plane can be spectacular as the frozen continent comes into view.
 After landing on a gravel runway, you deplane fully dressed in parka and rubber boots and ready for your Antarctic adventure.
 And just think: You’ll be part of only a few thousand people in the world who fly to Antarctica each year.
 Talk about bragging rights!